 As a writer, D'Lo's work has been published in numerous academic journals, literary anthologies, and is featured in print/online media such as The Los Angeles Times, The Guardian, NBC, The Advocate, and CNN.
 He has appeared in Buzzfeed and Fusion videos, and the award-winning documentary PERFORMING GIRL centers his queerstory as a trans artist.

-He is also the creator of the “Coming Out, Coming Home” writing workshop series which has taken place with South Asian and/or Immigrant LGBTQ Organizations nationally, providing a transformative space for workshop participants to write through their personal narratives and share their truths through a public reading.
-These workshops are specifically designed to provide emotional and spiritual support for individuals working through the complexity of their intersecting identities.
+He is the creator of the “Coming Out, Coming Home” writing workshop series which have taken place with South Asian and/or Immigrant LGBTQ organizations nationally, which provide a transformative space for workshop participants to write through their personal narratives and share their truths through a public reading.